LoopKit/loopdocs/docs/faqs/time-faqs.md

     As of January 2023, this change in time is detected and the *Loop* app stops all automatic dosing of insulin other than your scheduled basal rates and begins to aggressively warn the user.

+    Sometimes you can recover by restoring time and deleting erroneous values from Apple Health; but sometimes you have to delete the app and reinstall.

-    One scenario should be enough to convince you not to do this:
+    One **worst-case** scenario should be enough to convince you not to do this:

-    * Glucose is 180 mg/dL (10 mmol/L) when you set time one day ahead (for a game)
-    * Later you return time to automatic and think nothing of it
-    * As soon as automatic time is restored, the *Loop* app thinks your eventual glucose will be the future value (in this example 180 mg/dL) and attempts to bring you to your correction range
-        * If you are running a very old version of the *Loop* app, dosing could continue based on that incorrect future glucose value
+    * While a bolus was being delivered, a user manually adjusted the time to be in the past by disabling automatic time and changing time
+    * In this case, an exception was entered into the record that caused the app to crash (End Time for bolus was before Start Time)
+    * At the current time - the **only solution was to delete the app completely and reinstall**
+        * This means a new pod if that is the type of pump used
+        * All settings and configurations have to be entered again

 ### Force Automatic Time